 Award: Travel, living expenses, tuition (as appropriate).

-Deadline: All application materials must be submitted to Dean Schneider by the end of September.
+Deadline: All application materials must be submitted to Dean Runsdorf by the middle of September.
 Applicants will be interviewed by the Committee on Honors in early October.

-Contact: Interested students should see Dean Schneider in the spring of the junior year.
-Candidates will need to get started on the application over the summer and should be sure to touch base with Dean Schneider again by late August.
+Contact: Interested students should see Dean Runsdorf in the spring of the junior year.
+Candidates will need to get started on the application over the summer and should be sure to touch base with Dean Runsdorf again by early August.
 For more information and to create an applicant account, visit www.us.fulbrightonline.org.

 GATES CAMBRIDGE SCHOLARSHIPS